Skein & Garment Competition

 - Do not include your name on the 3×5 card.

-- A completed online or paper entry form
+- A completed online entry form.

 - Entries will be accepted in the Main Exhibition Annex at the Fairgrounds according to the following schedule: